 After knocking out Seward's son, Frederick, and stabbing an Army sergeant, Powell jumped on the Secretary of State's bed and began stabbing Seward in the face.
 Seward was wearing a metal brace to help mend his jaw, and this device neutralized most of Powell's efforts.
 One thrust, however, cut Seward's throat eliciting a great deal of blood.
 Because it was difficult to see in the darkened room, Powell concluded that he must have killed the politician and began fighting with Seward's other son, Augustus, who stormed into the room.

 Powell stabbed Augustus and fled.
 On the stairway, he was confronted by a State Department messenger who had walked in the open front door.
-Powell stabbed him as well (it was kind of his thing) and then ran into the street.
+Powell stabbed him as well and then ran into the street.
 He eluded capture for three days but was eventually imprisoned, tried, and convicted of conspiracy to murder government officials.
 He was sentenced to death.
 Although Seward was seriously injured, he and the other victims of Powell survived the incident.

 Margaret Thatcher Was Nearly Blown Up By A Bomb In A VCR

 In 1984, following the death of IRA hunger striker Bobby Sands, the IRA became determined to strike at the very heart of the English government by attempting to assassinate Margaret Thatcher herself.
 Aware that Thatcher would attend the Annual Conservative Party Conference, the IRA began to plan.

 Three weeks before the event, an IRA bomb maker named Jerry Magee checked into the Grand Hotel in Brighton, England, under an assumed name and placed a bomb in Room 629.
 Using electronic parts from a VCR, he set the bomb to explode more than three weeks later, October 11, at 2:53 AM on the morning of the last day of the conference.